lijie-hu/lijie-hu.github.io/_pages/cv.md

 ### Invited Talks

-* University of Science and Technology of China, January 2026.
+* University of Science and Technology of China, December 2025.

 * Shanghai Artificial Intelligence Laboratory, June 2025.